ecmwf/earthkit-data/docs/guide/targets.rst

 file
 ----

-.. py:function:: to_target("file", file, split_output=False, append=False, data=None, encoder=None, template=None, metadata=None, **kwargs)
+.. py:function:: to_target("file", file, append=False, data=None, encoder=None, template=None, metadata=None, **kwargs)
   :noindex:

-  The simplest target is ``file``, which can access a local file/list of files.
+  The simplest target is ``file``, which can access a local file.

   :param file:  The file path or file-like object to write to.
 When None, tries to guess the file name from the ``data`` if it is passed as a kwarg.
+When the file name cannot be constructed, a ValueError is raised.
+When ``file`` is a path, a file object is automatically created and closed when the target is closed.
+When ``file`` is a file object, its ownership is not transferred to the target.
+As a consequence, the file object is not closed when the writing is finished and :func:`to_target` returns.
-  :type file: str, file-like object or None
+  :type file: str, file-like object, None
   :param bool append:  If True, the file is opened in append mode.
 Only used if ``file`` is a path.
   :param data: specify the data to write.
 Cannot be set when :func:`to_target` is called on a data object.
   :param encoder: The encoder to use to encode the data.
 When it is a str, the encoder is looked up in